terribedore/fend-project-memory-game/Checklist.md

 A guide to get you started and to make sure you'll pass.
 Compiled from the 'Instructions.md' and 'Rubric.pdf' docs.
 # From Instructions:
 This is where to start or if you get stuck.
+(MY ANSWERS ARE PRECEEDED BY AN 'Inline Quote'.)

 1. **Start by building a grid of cards**.
 After all, the rest of your game's functionality depends on this grid.
   * How many total pairs of cards would you have?